How Many Products Do You Bring to a Show?

 Then I talk about how by just substituting basil for the cilantro, and a couple drops of olive oil & balsamic vinegar for the pepper - you can have excellent bruschetta in less than 5 minutes.
 And that it is also great for making chicken salad or egg salad - just throw all your ingredients in a bowl, chop, chop, chop, add the dressing and you are done!

-1. How many products do you typically bring to a show?
+How many products should I bring to a Pampered Chef show?

-4. How do you decide which products to bring to a show?
+How do I choose which products to bring to my show?

 Similar Pampered Chef Threads